Gold rates in Delhi today stable, check the rates on 13 September, 2023

 Gold rates in Delhi today have been stable.

 Gold rates in Delhi on 13 September: Gold rates in Delhi today stable.
 The gold rate of 10 grams of 22 carats is at Rs.
-54,650 with a fall of Rs.240 and the rate of ten grams of 24-carat is at Rs.
-59,990.
+54,650 and the rate of ten grams of 24-carat is at Rs.
+59,600.

 While the silver rate in the capital city is Rs.
 73,500 per kilogram.